A full design case study is available on request

 Consiliating user experience with brand DNA

-A new way to explore: XY navigation, between inspiration & application.
+After a diverging phase, I came up with the following concept and a new way to explore: XY navigation, between inspiration & application.

 This concept introduces a first level of horizontal navigation between main sections, presenting one application zone at a time.
 This method emphasizes an editorial approach over traditional button-based navigation, utilizing the reels UX pattern.
 This approach conciliates both user experience and uniqueness (brand DNA).